 The fireplace chimney must be suitable for wood burning use.
 Check for creosote build up or other obstructions, especially if it has not been in use for some time.
-Have chimney swept.

 The existing fireplace damper is to be locked open or removed completely.